Ice hockey-Switzerland beat Sweden in overtime to win women's bronze

-MILAN, Feb 19 : Switzerland defeated Sweden 2-1 in overtime to win the bronze medal in Olympic women's ice hockey at Santagiulia Arena on Thursday, as Alina Muller scored the winner with 50 seconds left in the first extra session of three-on-three play.
+MILAN, Feb 19 : Alina Muller scored in overtime to secure bronze for Switzerland with a 2-1 victory over Sweden in Olympic women's ice hockey at Santagiulia Arena on Thursday, firing a laser shot in with just 50 seconds left in the extra session of three-on-three play.

-Mira Jungaker had put Sweden ahead in the 12th minute of the second period, and the Swiss, who had earlier missed a penalty shot, responded four minutes later through Sinja Leemann.
+Mira Jungaker had put Sweden ahead in the 12th minute of the second period, and the Swiss, who had earlier failed to score on a penalty shot, responded four minutes later through Sinja Leemann.

 Overtime brought sweet redemption for many on this Swiss team who had missed out on the bronze four years ago, losing to Finland.